 - a change in the way your teeth fit together when you bite

 - a change in the fit of partial dentures

 Periodontal disease can be prevented by practicing good oral hygiene.
-This includes brushing, flossing, and visiting you dentist regularly.
-Also make sure to eat a healthy diet to get the required vitamins and minerals necessary for your teeth.
+This includes brushing, flossing, and visiting your dentist regularly.
+Also, make sure to eat a healthy diet to get the required vitamins and minerals necessary for your teeth.

 While our teeth start out pearly white, they can discolor through the years as our enamel wears down.
 The wearing down of enamel allows dentin, a yellow color substance that makes the core of our teeth, to show through.
 This is what gives our teeth a yellowish tint.

 Below are the three most popular teeth whitening options available today.

 In-office teeth whitening works by producing a significant color change in your teeth in short amount of time, usally within an hour.
 The procedure is done at the dentist's office applying a high-concentration peroxide gel on the teeth after they have been protected with a special shield.

 These whitening kits are purchased from your doctor for use at home.
 The strength of the gel used in these kits is lower than that used for in-office bleaching, and thus the gel can be applied for longer periods.
 Usually, the trays are worn a couple of hours a day or overnight for a few days or weeks depending on the product.

 Over the counter whitening